PaPSC Trainings

 continuing education trainingsAdded Membership Benefit: Only PaPSC members will have access to registration for space limited trainings and events up until 30 days prior to the event.
 Access will open to everyone within 30 days of the event.

-Certified Peer Specialists in Crisis Services
+Certified Peer Professionals in Crisis Services

 Like the other skill enhancement trainings in Pennsylvania (forensics, veterans, older adults) this training is designed to give the participants extra skills to specialize in a particular service area.